harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 ```

 Functionally they are identical, except that they work in opposite directions.
 The direction of
-arrow hints at the direction of function composition.
+arrows align with the direction of function composition.
 But if they are almost identical, which one
 should we use?
 I think this is more about personal taste.
 Using either composition operators with
 pipe operators, our example function can be expressed like this: